hwmhht/hht204806/Lesson-5:-Moving-the-camera.md

 What does it mean?
 It means that i have a point Vec2f v, it belongs to the square [-1,1]*[-1,1].
 I want to draw it in the image of (width, height) dimensions.
 Value (v.x+1) is varying between 0 and 2, (v.x+1)/2 between 0 and 1, and (v.x+1)*width/2 sweeps all the image.
 Thus we effectively mapped the bi-unit square onto the image.

-But now we are getting rid of these ugly constructs, and i want to rewrite all the computiations in the matrix form.
+But now we are getting rid of these ugly constructs, and i want to rewrite all the computations in the matrix form.
 Let us consider the following C++ code:

 ```C++
 Matrix viewport(int x, int y, int w, int h) {